Cheers (Drink to That): Chart performance

 In Australia, the song debuted at number 46 on the Australian Singles Chart on August 14, 2011, and peaked at number 18 the following week.
 In its seventh week on the chart, the song reached a new peak of number six.
 The song has been certified Gold by the Australian Recording Industry Association, denoting shipments of over 35,000 units.
 In New Zealand, the song debuted at number 14 on the New Zealand Singles Chart on August 8, 2011, and reached a peak of number five the following week, however it fell to number eight in its third week.
 In the United Kingdom, the song also debuted inside the top 40 of the UK R&B Chart at number 38 on August 27, 2011, after having charted at number 47 the week before.
 The following week, the song rose to number 21, sitting one position lower than Rihanna's previous single, "California King Bed."
 In its sixth week, the song climbed to number four.
 The song has so far peaked at number 15 on the UK Singles Chart.
 In Ireland, the song debuted at number 30 on the Irish Singles Chart on September 8, 2011, and has peaked at number 16.
-In France, the song debuted at number 88 on September 3, 2011, rose to 82 the following week and peaked at 67 in its subsequent week.
+In France, the song debuted at number 88 on September 3, 2011, rose to 82 the following week and peaked at 64 two weeks later.